CHAD-Analytics/CHAD/CalcInfo.md

 3.  **Case Doubling rate**: The case doubling rate is calculated for the current day.
 It involves counting the days since the confirmed case total was less than half of the current confirmed case total.

+4. **Estimated Reproduction rate**: Calculating R_t can be quite difficult since some of the parameters aren't directly captured by data.
+Consultation with a medical SME yielded a rough way to estimate R_t.
+This is done by dividing the 5 day case average by the 14 day case average.
+Values less than 1 indicate the possiblilty of slowing growth.

 ### Predictive Models:

 **IHME**: Developed by the University of Washington’s Institute for